kritika12298/Project/README.md

 Here, MongoDB is used as Database for storing and retrieving the details.
 We have created a database called as taskdb which consists of two collections company and employee.
 And we are using POST and GET APIs for the two collections to store and retrieve the details.

-### For the company table, the JSON test cases used for the following APIs are -
+### For the company table, the JSON test cases used for the following APIs are being passed like this-

 1.)
 POST API
 ![Screenshot (50)](https://user-images.githubusercontent.com/60281103/189514276-1ec64b6f-c2a7-4461-a43d-f39da439d222.png)